turibe/swi-prolog-z3/README.md

 The lower-level module has no Prolog globals.
-It could be used to write an alternative to `z3.pl` that keeps state between queries, similarly to the Python integration or the Z3 promp.
+It could be used to write an alternative to `z3.pl` that keeps state between queries, similarly to the Python integration or the Z3 prompt.

 ### Lowest level: z3_swi_foreign.c